hanjingo/doc/SYSTEM_DESIGN/dns.md

 DNS Lookup, also called DNS Resolution, is the process of translating a human-readable domain name into its corresponding IP address.
 The process involves:

 - DNS Resolver

+  Starts the DNS lookup process and acts as an intermediary between client and DNS servers.

 - Recursive Query

+  A query where the resolver fetches the complete answer on behalf of the client.

 - Iterative Query

+  A query where the server provides the best information it has or a referral.

 - Non-Recursive Query

+  A query where the answer is already available in cache or authoritative server.

 ### Reverse DNS Lookup